fxplus/resourceful_profile/README.md

 # Resourceful Profile

 Resourceful is intended to be a simple starter for a multiple handbook style site.
+Some of the functionality is configured using '[Resourceful Features](https://github.com/fxplus/resourceful_features)'.

 The initial build is quite specific (and opinionated), though it should be highly configurable from that point, without too many custom interdependencies.